 Looking for a new home?

-2 properties that Tecumseh Land Trust hold easements on are up for sale.
+A property that Tecumseh Land Trust holds an easement on is up for sale.
 If you are an interested buyer, we would be happy to explain the specifications of the easement to you.
 Give us a call at 937-767-9490.
 The locations are:

 1217 St Rt 343, Yellow Springs